Idoneal genera and K3 surfaces covering an Enriques surface: Introduction

+The name `co-idoneal' is justified by \Cref{prop:co-idoneal.lattices/idoneal.genera}.
+According to Keum's criterion, there are two possible reasons why a K3 surface~\(X\) may fail to cover any Enriques surface: either \(T\) does not embed primitively into~\(\Lminus\), or \(T\) is a co-idoneal lattice.
+Using Nikulin's theory of discriminant forms, we establish the following theorem.

-\begin{theorem}[see \autoref{subsec:proof-main-thm}] If \(X\) is a K3 surface with transcendental lattice \(T\) of rank~\(\lambda\), then \(X\) covers an Enriques surface if and only if \(T\) is not an exceptional lattice and one of the following conditions holds: \begin{enumerate}[(i)] \item \(2 \leq \lambda \leq 6\) and \(T\) admits a Gram matrix of the form
+\begin{theorem}[see §\ref{subsec:proof-transc-thm}] Let \(\Etilde\) be a positive definite lattice of rank \(8\) and discriminant form~\(3\bu_1\), where \(\bu_1\) is the discriminant form of \(\bU(2)\).
+If \(X\) is a K3 surface with transcendental lattice~\(T\) of rank~\(\lambda\), then \(X\) covers an Enriques surface if and only if \(T\) is not a co-idoneal lattice and one of the following conditions holds: \begin{enumerate}[(i)] \item \(2 \leq \lambda \leq 6\) and \(T\) admits a Gram matrix of the form